LukeGrahamLandry/franca/devlog.md

+## (Oct 1/2)

+- playing with musl, just pointing import_c at random files and seeing if they compile.
+  - to get through a bunch of arch headers, for now just parse extended asm stmts and replace with hlt
+  - found a situation where i don't re-enable a macro
+  - allow `if` on a float
+  - cleaned up the ir for bool casts for jumps a bit
+  - tre_tnfa_run_parallel: defwidthle gets stuck looping on a phi
+    - running old copy first fixes it
+    - maybe its not an infinite loop, maybe it's just O(a billion) because loadopt is creating an insane nest of phis when theres a lot of tiny blocks that don't access a value and import_c inflates block counts for logical expressions and CHECK_ASSERTIONS is a gigantic logical expression.
+    - but i don't understand why cproc's ir for that function doesn't have the same problem. looking at a graphviz of the two cfgs, they look pretty much the same to me, and they seem to lower short circuiting logic to the same sort of phis that i do.
+    - ohhhh, my lvar_initializer called gen_zero_var just in case it was a  initializer list, so when it was a scalar, gen_zero_var would set the stack slot to zero by doing `%t =l add %var, 0; storel 0, %t` and that didn't count as is_uniform_access in promote() so there were a bunch of trivial stack slots that didn't get converted to temporaries and instead had to go through the compicated unification thing in loadopt where it assumes the memory can escape and has to carefully trace back from each load.
+    - fixed that. lines of loadopt debug output: 1368 -> 63.
+      solved old mystery of why my import_c was always spending so long in load.fr/def. sadly makes coremark drop 19159 -> 18585. same deal as sink where it was relying on that to spilt live ranges?
+- save a few copies of b.ins in loadopt and inlcall.

 ## (Sep 30)

 - when folding jnz, propagate block death down the children to reduce narg of phis in live blocks,